 What Does Smoking CBG Flower Feel Like?

 When you first puff on CBG flower, you may not notice its effects right away.
-Like CBD flower, it has the tendency to build over time.
-Also like CBD, some people don’t feel its benefits right away.
+Like CBD flower, it tends to build over time.
+Also, like CBD, some people don’t feel its benefits right away.
 Others, meanwhile, feel it all too intensely.

 In most cases, both the flavors and effects will be subtle and soft.
 Many users of CBG note an increase in mental clarity and focus.